Arming America: Scrutiny

 The book garnered many enthusiastic professional reviews and won the prestigious Bancroft Prize in 2001.
-The book's thesis bore upon ongoing political controversies about gun control and the Second Amendment to the United States Constitution and gun rights advocates criticized it.
+The book's thesis bore upon ongoing political controversies around gun control and the Second Amendment, and many gun rights advocates criticized it.
 Actor Charlton Heston, then-president of the National Rifle Association, described the book's argument as "ludicrous."

 Conversely, Roger Lane's review in the Journal of American History said that the book's research was “meticulous and thorough.”
 He wrote that Bellesiles had "attacked the central myth behind the National Rifle Association's interpretation of the Second Amendment."
 Lane declared Bellesiles’ evidence so formidable that "if the subject were open to rational argument," the debate would be over.
 Peter S. Onuf called the book "a myth-busting tour-de-force."

-Clayton Cramer, a history student, software engineer, gun enthusiast and early critic of Bellesiles, later argued that the reason "why historians swallowed Arming Americas preposterous claims so readily is that it fit into their political worldview so well...
-Arming America said things, and created a system of thought so comfortable for the vast majority of historians, that they didn’t even pause to consider the possibility that something wasn’t right."
+Several apparent errors and distortions were first identified by Clayton Cramer, an amateur historian and gun enthusiast.
+Cramer, who had been skeptical of Bellesiles' thesis since reading his 1996 article, later argued that the reason "why historians swallowed Arming Americas preposterous claims so readily is that it fit into their political worldview so well... they didn’t even pause to consider the possibility that something wasn’t right."
 Historian Peter Charles Hoffer, an advocate of gun control, lent support to Cramer's charge when, in a 2004 examination of the Bellesiles case, he noted that influential members of the historical profession had "taken strong public stands on violence in our society and its relation to gun control."
 For instance, the academics solicited for blurbs by Bellesiles’ publisher Alfred A. Knopf "were ecstatic in part because the book knocked the gun lobby."